lse-st445/lse-st445.github.io/index.md

 ### Organization

-This course is an introduction to the fundamental concepts of data and data visualization for students and assumes no prior knowledge of these concepts.
+This course is an introduction to the fundamental concepts of data and data visualization and assumes no prior knowledge of these concepts.

 The course will involve 20 hours of lectures and 15 hours of computer workshops in the AT.

 ### Prerequisites

 No prior experience with programming is required.
+However, students are advised to complete the Python for Statistics Pre-sessional Course (available on Moodle).

 ### Software